 Who Uses Earth Notes And Its Ideas?

-Earth Notes has apparently been cited in research papers and influenced projects by significant climate change actors!
+Allegedly, Earth Notes has been cited in research papers and has influenced projects by significant climate change actors!
 Earth Notes has been quoted in the press, its technology used in third-party sites.
 Its automated and other posts are followed on social media.

 Some (linkable) plaudits and uses: